-I build Wordpress sites, Facebook apps and write light-weight CMS and related web apps.
-I migrate databases, integrate rich media content and open source applications and I manage R&D projects.
+I build Wordpress sites and custom CMS and related web apps.
+I migrate databases, integrate rich media content and open source applications and manage R&D projects.
 I research vendors and technologies, helping clients find the best IT solutions for them.

 I get asked a lot what tool I use to create websites.
 I have been writing my own tools since Day Two.
-When I first got into HTML authoring, I tried Dreamweaver and quickly learned that the GUI wouldn’t let me do what I knew was possible and I wound up coding in their "code viewer".
-So I abandoned Dreamweaver and did a lots hand-coding of HTML.
+When I first got into HTML, I tried Dreamweaver and quickly learned that the GUI wouldn’t let me do what I knew was possible and I wound up coding in their "code viewer".
+I immediately abandoned Dreamweaver and started hand-coding of HTML.
 I learned how to make fast pages that are compatible across browsers, easy to modify and keep the browser out of "quirks mode."

 Create online multimedia investor presentation.
 Powerpoint has limitations that make it less desirable for fast, rich online presentations.
 We wanted to integrate various media types, Flash, voice-overs and background music and by mixing Flash, frames and DHTML, I created a presentation that was modular, easy to modify and upgrade incrementally.